dmcfigueira/basic_sensor/README.md

 - Accesses the data using a second thread
 - Sends the data to the PC over USB

-The solution is implemented in C - a language I use professionaly - and aims to showcase a bit of what I do in the daily basis.
+The solution is implemented in C - the language I feel most confortable with professionaly - and aims to showcase a bit of what I do on a daily basis.

 The software is meant to be run on a [nRF5340 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF5340-DK) board using ZephyrRTOS, although support for other boards that can run ZephyrRTOS should also be possible (with some effort).